DreymaR/BigBagKbdTrixTMK/README.md

 * Curl-DH ergo modifications to encourage natural finger curvature (only for Colemak as of now)
 * The 4 Tarmak transitional Colemak layouts for learning Colemak or Colemak-Curl in smaller steps if desired
 * Mirrored Colemak that allows one-handed typing (normally used as second layout with a switch key)
+* In addition, a few other layouts that may interest users

 More info
 ---------